 6:00pm: Doors open

-7:00pm: Holy Mass celebrated by Fr.
-Sama Muma, Associate Pastor of St. Therese of Lisieux Parish
+7:00pm: Holy Mass celebrated for Members by Fr.
+Bogdan Milosz, Pastor of St. Faustina Parish

-8:00pm: Veneration of a First-Class Relic of St. Faustina and First Friday Devotional Prayers, followed by Prayer Ministry for Healing and the Gift Shoppe
+8:00pm: Veneration of a First-Class Relic of St. Faustina and First Friday Devotional Prayers, Prayer Ministry for Healing, Tour and Gift Shoppe available

 Share this event!